Swinject/Swinject/CONTRIBUTING.md

 ### Getting Started

-Framework dependencies of Swinject are managed with [Carthage](https://github.com/Carthage/Carthage/releases).
-Make sure you have its latest version installed.
-The latest installer is available at [the Carthage release page](https://github.com/Carthage/Carthage/releases).

 To setup a Swinject repository in your local Mac, run `git clone` command in Terminal.

 `git clone --recursive git@github.com:Swinject/Swinject.git`